 Ought to has a similar meaning to should.
 They both express the conditional: in other words, they refer to a recommended future action.
-Note that ought to cannot refer to the past.

 You ought to pay him back shortly.
 You should pay him back in the near future.